iklevente/Real-Time-Voice-Cloning/README.md

 # Real-Time Voice Cloning (AMD/CPU Support (No CUDA))

-**This version is a fork of the original one, which removes CUDA support to be able to render from your CPU.
-This way AMD GPU users can also use this program.**
+**This version is a fork of the original one, which removes CUDA support to be able to do CPU rendering only.
+This way AMD GPU and integrated graphics users can also use this program.**
-**You may want to download the non-CUDA PyTorch tu run the program.
+**You may want to download the non-CUDA PyTorch to run the program.
 Search for pytorch.org or paste this into cmd/Terminal:**

 `pip install torch==1.4.0+cpu torchvision==0.5.0+cpu -f https://download.pytorch.org/whl/torch_stable.html`